Alain Robert

-Alain Robert (/fr/; born Robert Alain Philippe; 7 August 1962) is a French rock climber and urban climber.
+Alain Robert (/fr/; born Alain Philippe Robert; 7 August 1962) is a French rock climber and urban climber.
 Nicknamed "the French Spider-Man" or "the Human Spider", Robert carries out free solo climbs of skyscrapers using no climbing equipment except for a small bag of chalk and a pair of climbing shoes.

 Authorities do not typically grant him permission to climb many of the buildings he has ascended, but Robert has managed to evade security and access these structures surreptitiously.
 As a result, he has been arrested numerous times in various countries by law enforcement officials who were waiting for him at the end of his climb.
 However, he has also completed some climbs with permission and sponsorship.

 Strategy

 Robert's rock-climbing physical training and technique allow him to climb using the small protrusions of building walls and windows (such as window ledges and frames).
 Many of his climbs provide him no opportunity to rest and can last several hours.
 He sometimes has a small bag of climbing chalk powder fastened around his waist.